hjhjdev/medusa-plugin-r2/README.md

 The R2 api is based on the S3 api, enabling the official S3 file provider to somewhat work for R2.
 However, there are some drawbacks:

-- Medusa handles treating a file as public or private by including 'ACL: public' or 'ACL: private' in the file upload DTO.
+- Medusa handles making a file as public or private by including 'ACL: public' or 'ACL: private' in the file upload DTO.
 R2 does not support ACL.
 - To serve product images, the main R2 bucket must be public.
-- To use a custom URL, the bucket must be behind CF's CDN (you would want this anyway since direct access to an R2 or S3 bucket is a DDoS exposure)
+- To use a custom URL, the bucket must be behind Cloudflare's CDN (you would want this anyway since direct access to an R2 or S3 bucket is a DDoS exposure)
-- If a bucket is behind CF's CDN, it does not support presigned urls
+- If a bucket is behind Cloudflare's CDN, it does not support presigned urls

 Therefore, using the S3 file provider for R2 meant it did not support the full provider interface.
 For a very basic Medusa project, this might not be a problem.
-But for projects wanting needing to use features like private files and presigned urls, it is a problem.
+But for projects needing to use features like private files and presigned urls, it is a problem.

-This R2 bucket handles the differences by accepting two buckets in it's configuration.
+This R2-specific file provider handles the differences by accepting two buckets in it's configuration.
 One is meant for public access and will automatically be used any time the ACL is set to public.
 The other bucket is meant for private files and supports presigned url generation.

 ## Installation